All Episodes

 But this more than makes up for it.

-At a time where the economy is puttering along, Gallup says that uh unemployment is slated to rise according to their data.
+At a time where the economy is puttering along, Gallup says that unemployment is slated to rise according to their data.

-But if this is an absolute disaster.
+But this is an absolute disaster.

-This is this is absolutely purposeful.
+This is absolutely purposeful.

-And I'll make you a prediction.
+And I'll make your prediction.

 You watch.